Seeing is discovering . . .

 Roots . . .

 At sixteen I took my first photography class, a summer course at Santa Barbara City College.
 I still have negatives and black & white prints from those assignments.
 Some are of my mom reclining on a webbed patio lounge chair, and many of my other ready and willing subject, Fred, our family's pet rabbit who roamed the backyard.
-My sister Sue and her boyfriend were very much into photography.
-Sue went on to become a photojournalist, and gets credit for inspiring the drive to Los Angeles to purchase my first "real" camera, a Pentax ME now tucked safely in a drawer of the living room secretariat.
+My sister Sue and her boyfriend were totally into photography.
+Sue went on to become a photojournalist, and gets credit for inspiring the drive to Los Angeles to purchase my first "real" camera, a Pentax ME now tucked safely in a file cabinet drawer below my desk.